mitch092/software_renderer/README.md

 - [] Create a new branch and compare the SDL stopwatch functions to C++'s STL equivalents.
 Pick a winner between the two.

 - [] Manually Fuse/Unfuse loops in Barycentric.h.
-Compare cache misses of both in separate branches.
+Compare the cache misses and performance of both in separate branches.
 Pick a winner to merge with the main branch.
 Use Intel Vtune Amplifier with hardware sampling to pick the winner and find other cache misses.
 If there is no difference, then stick with the Fused version, as the code is simpler.